Digital fashion sketching with Tayasui Sketches app

 There is an identity crisis that looms over me when I tackle something so foreign, where I know I have to learn new skills!
 It’s good for me to stay in touch with this energy, because it keeps me on the same page with my students, who are also freshly embarking on something new.

-So NOW: I have been avoiding digital drawing for ever.
+So NOW: I have been avoiding digital sketching for fashion illustration forever.

-So here’s the first step to what I’ve learned about digital drawing.
+So here’s the first step to what I’ve learned about digital sketching for fashion illustration.
 And a bit about marketing and relationships.

 First, I spilled coffee all over my Macbook.

-When I took it in to fix it, I got an iPad mini, with money my 13 year old son lent me from his Youtube earnings.
+When I took it in to fix it, I got an iPad mini, with money my 13 year old son lent me from his Youtube earnings (I had just been laid off and had a little baby)

 I got the mini because I run an online VISUAL business, and you really can’t do that out of an iPhone 4!! (of course you can).
 I AM IN HEAVEN.
 I can finally see what I”m posting on instagram haha!!

-I found a beautiful photo on Pinterest of this outfit by StudioOneEightyNine.com, a company started by Rosario Dawson and Abrima Erwiah (They recently posted my illustration on their instagram with a big shout out.
+I found a beautiful photo on Pinterest of this outfit by StudioOneEightyNine.com, a company started by Rosario Dawson and Abrima Erwiah (They recently posted my illustration on their instagram with a shout out.
 I am SO EXCITED!!)
-Just look how delicious it is!

-I loved that there would be a challenge to create the batik, printed effects with digital drawing.
-And the thing that has always bothered me about digital drawings is the degree of flatness and smoothness that is in the medium.
+I loved that there would be a challenge to create the batik, printed effects by digital fashion sketching with Tayasui Sketches app.
+And the thing that has always bothered me about digital fashion drawings is the degree of flatness and smoothness that is in the medium.
 It feels cold to me.
 This look gave me something to really sink my teeth into :0)

-Here is my finished illustration:(i’ll break it down into some steps for you)
+Here is my finished fashion illustration with the batil fabric rendered :(i’ll break it down into some steps for you)

 So here is some of my process: